 The Saga of Njáll is one of the best known of the Sagas.
-It took place around the millennium of 1000 and is the only Saga from South-Iceland, to be exact in the Rangárþing region.
+It took place around the millennium of 1000 in the Rangárþing region.
 It tells the story of the friends, Gunnar at Hlíðarendi and Njáll of Bergþórshvoll.

-At Hlíðarendi you will find a beautiful church, but nothing to remind us that here lived one of the great warriors of the Sagas.
-There used to be an information sign about Gunnar, but it is now gone.
+At Hlíðarendi you will find a beautiful church, but nothing to remind us that here lived one of the great warriors of the Sagas, apart from the information sign.

 One quote from the Saga of Njáll: "Thorgrím climbed up on the roof.
 Gunnar lunged at him with his spear from inside and Thorgrím tumbled from the roof.
 He then walked over to Gizur who asked: "Well, is Gunnar home?"
 Thorgrím answered: "All I know is that his spear is!" and fell dead to the ground."